OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 ## Creating the Beanstalk Application

 We now need to create the Beanstalk application and environments.
-There are many ways to create the Beanstalk infrastructure, but for the sake of simplicity we‘ve created it here via the AWS console.
+There are many ways to create the Beanstalk infrastructure, but for the sake of simplicity, we‘ve created it here via the AWS console.

 So we have an application called `Random Quotes` with two environments: `Development` and `Test`.